Open all

 Admissions

-Chandling’s admissions policy is ‘gently selective’, according to the head.
+Chandling’s admissions policy is ‘gently selective’.
 For early years, this means phonics and motor-skills assessments; for prep entry, there is a maths test and an English writing assessment, which take place during a taster day.
 How a child deals with the tests is a good indication of how they will cope with the school’s fast pace.

 Admissions are open throughout the year, catering to parents who work at Oxford university, the Oxford Science Park and the BMW plant nearby.
 In terms of specialised learning support, there is provision for dyslexia, dyscalculia and dyspraxia, with one full-time SENCO and two full-time and one part-time learning-support teachers, but it’s not the place if your child has particularly intense needs.
 As well as English as a foreign language, German is also taught, as a handful of pupils with parents working at BMW go on to the German grammar-school system.